aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 To use validation and OpenAPI features with our core utility, you must first ensure that pydantic is installed as it is a prerequisite.
 This utility framework supports both pydantic version 1 and version 2.
 For detailed guidance on setting up the parser, visit the [Parser documentation](./../../../../utilities/parser/#getting-started).

 This documentation specifically focuses on the utility's validation and OpenAPI capabilities.
-These features are built on top of the Event Handler, thereby streamlining the process of validating inputs and outputs and automatically generating OpenAPI specifications based on your API definitions.
+These features are built on top of the Event Handler utility, thereby streamlining the process of validating inputs and outputs and automatically generating OpenAPI specifications based on your API definitions.

 ### Basic usage

-To enable the validation logic, you need to pass the `enable_validation` parameter to your REST API resolver.
-This changes the way your resolver gets called.
-We will inspect your handler do termine the input and output parameters, and will validate / coerce the data before calling your handler.
+Enable the REST API's validation by setting the `enable_validation` parameter in your API resolver.
+This changes how your resolver is called.

-To enable the validation mechanism within your REST API, you'll need to use the `enable_validation` parameter when defining your API resolver.
-This modifies the invocation process of your resolver function.
-Powertools will analyze your handler to identify the input and output parameters.
-Once these parameters are determined, we ensure that the data is validated and coerced accordingly before it ever reaches your handler.
+Powertools examines your handler to pinpoint input and output parameters, then validates and coerces the data before it reaches your handler.
-This process is designed to enforce a layer of integrity, so that your functions operate on clean and verified inputs, leading to more reliable and maintainable code.

 === "getting_started.py"